timdiels/pyautomate/README.rst

 Features in upcoming releases
 =============================
-A GUI tool or a reader of UML state diagram files will be added to allow specifying state machines more easily.

-Partial desired state, rather than requiring a full state.
+Reading in the state machine from a UML state diagram file (so you can use an UML tool to draw it rather than having to specify YAML).

 .. _YAML: http://en.wikipedia.org/wiki/YAML
 .. _state machine: `pyautomate's state machine`_